qgis/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

 .. image:: /static/training_manual/foreword/select_osm_layers.png
    :align: center

-This will load four layers into your map which relate to OSM's naming conventions (you may need to zoom in/out to see the vector data).
+This will load three layers into your map which relate to OSM's naming conventions (you may need to zoom in/out to see the vector data).

 .. image:: /static/training_manual/foreword/osm_data_loaded.png